SpartnerNL/laravel-excel-docs/3.1/imports/model.md

 The returned model will be saved for you.
 Each row will result into (at least) one save and will also fire model events.

 :::warning
 When using `ToModel` you should never save the model yourself, as that will break the batch insert functionality.
+If you need this, consider using `OnEachRow`.
 :::

 ## Skipping rows